Isn't it harmless? (real love VS. reality)

 manila ropes anchoring our waist

-we pour from newly stretched wineskin
+pouring from newly stretched wineskin

 to love with a tight yet loose thread